josephvgraffeo/portfolio-tic-tac-toe/README.md

 Followed a [tutorial](https://www.youtube.com/watch?v=c8dXnuVwmA8) to get the basic layout, but made many improvements for functionality.

-Updates: Update so the game would reset to the "X" player when a round ended.
-Fixed game so reset works properly, even when there is no winner for the round.
+Updates: The game would not reset to the "X" player when a round ended, that has been fixed.
+Fixed game so resetting the board works properly, even when there is no winner for the round.
 Added a reset scoreboard function, which also resets the game board.
-All styling was mine.
+All styling was customized.

 ![image](./public/screenshot.webp)